 The KidFit car seat is available in 7 colorful designs, and the best part is all the seat covers are machine washable!

-Clek Olli was designed for older kids who have moved up to a backless booster.
-Only 18 inches wide, it’s a great fit for smaller vehicles, especially if you have more than one car seat in the back.
+The GoFit Booster was designed for older kids who have graduated to a backless booster.
+Only 17 inches wide, it’s a great fit for smaller vehicles, especially if you have more than one car seat in the back.

-The seat is well-padded to ensure your child is comfortable, even when you’re on a long car trip.
-The armrests provide an additional layer of comfort.
+The seat is padded with double foam and you won’t hear any complaints from your kiddo even when you embark on a long car trip.
+The armrests provide another layer of comfort.

-As it only weighs 5 pounds, you can easily switch it between cars.
+Since it weighs only 5.5 pounds, you can easily switch it between cars.

-For an extra layer of safety, Clek has equipped this booster with rigid LATCH connectors to keep the seat stable.
-Many boosters do not have this feature, and rely solely on the seat belt of the car to protect your child, so this is a welcome addition.
+For an extra layer of safety, GoFit has equipped this booster with quick-release LATCH connectors which keep the seat stable.
+Many boosters do not have this feature and only rely on the seatbelt of the car to protect your child, so this is a welcome addition.

 19. Hifold Fit-and-Fold Highback Booster